-How To: Treat warts
+How to Treat warts

 Warts can be embarrassing – as well as contagious.
 Help minimize the chance you'll spread them to other parts of your body, or other people.